 How to pass?
-If you use cloud storage like Dropbox, OneDrive, and Google Drive, make sure that sharing is not enabled and your account has a good password.
+If you use cloud storage like Dropbox, OneDrive, and Google Drive, make sure that anonymous access (no password required) is not enabled and your account has a good password.
 Tell your employees not to share their cloud documents with anyone outside of the contract.
 Don’t post sensitive information onto public websites or public media.

 How to fail?
 This requirement seems so easy, yet it is the cause of many recent headaches for the DoD.
 When you set up a cloud storage location, simply share it with “everyone” or use a blank password.
 Now everyone on the internet can view and download your files.

 CMMC IA.1.076 – Make accounts for each employee

 Requirement text: “Identify information system users, processes acting on behalf of users, or devices.”

 How to pass?
 Use individual accounts for each person in your business, and don’t allow password sharing.
 Individual accounts let your computers and software know who is logged on so that the appropriate level of access is granted and their actions can be traced back to them.

 How to fail?
 Multiple people know the password for your computer, which has the credentials for your bank stored in the web browser.
 One day, funds are stolen from your bank account.
 When you review the logs, it says that your account did it.
 It is impossible to determine who stole the funds.

 Requirement text: “Authenticate (or verify) the identities of those users, processes, or devices, as a prerequisite to allowing access to organizational information systems.”